coolnikitav/CodingLearning/systemverilog/section-05-randomization.md

 # KERNEL: value of a : 6 and b : 6
 ```
 ## Adding constraint: working with ranges
+- Q: Write a constraint that restricts a to be between 0 and 8, and 10 and 11 (inclusive)

 ```
 class generator;